e-aaltonen/Crawler-Link/README.md

 - LED, left tail light
 - LED, right tail light
 - LEDs, reverse lights

 These 3.3V outputs are connected to transistors (BC547C), which in turn switch the relevant LED circuits (powered from a 5-volt source) on and off.

-Pins D4 and D5 are reserved for the I2C bus.
+Pins D4 and D5 are reserved for the I<sup>2</sup>C bus.

-Because this RC model is a Ford Bronco 1979, front blinkers and tail lights are controlled in accordance with the North American tradition: all corner lights are lit in dim mode when lighting level 1 or above is switched on.
+Because this particular RC model is a Ford Bronco 1979, front blinkers and tail lights are controlled in accordance with the North American tradition: all corner lights are lit in dim mode when lighting level 1 or above is switched on.
 When brake is activated, the rear lights light up with full brightness, and when lifted, the previous intensity ("base brightness") based on the lighting level (off or dim) is restored.
 The blinking function blinks the corresponding LEDs with a similar logic, between full brightness and the base brightness.
 The behaviour of rear lights in the emergency blinker mode, with both blinkers activated, is identical to pumping the brake repeatedly.
-When this mode is entered by activating first one blinker and then the other one, the timing of the second blinker matches that of the first one.
+When this mode is entered by activating first one blinker and then the other one, the timing of the second blinker is matched to that of the first one.

-The program simulates traditional light bulbs by increasing or decreasing the brightess level over an adjusted onset or offset period.
+The program simulates traditional light bulbs by increasing or decreasing the brightness level over an adjusted onset or offset period.

 ## Behaviour: Device C